 This project is very straightforward.
 Shake the spray adhesive before you begin.
 Gorilla Glue Heavy Duty Spray Adhesive is such an awesome product.
 I hadn’t ever used it until we recently made these really festive DIY tomato cage Christmas trees, and am now totally hooked on this stuff!

-Not only is it heavy duty, but this spray adhesive sprays evenly without going places you don’t want it to go, but it also bonds really strongly when dry.
+Not only is it heavy-duty, but this spray adhesive sprays evenly without going places you don’t want it to go, but it also bonds really strongly when dry.
 And once you situate what you’re gluing, you can still reposition it for up to 10 minutes before it’s completely set.

 It dries clear without yellowing.
 And it bonds to all kinds of materials from glass to wood, styrofoam, paper, leather and even metal.

-Spray a couple inches worth of area at a time.
+Spray a couple of inches worth of area at a time.
 Allow the spray adhesive to cure for about 10-30 seconds before starting to adhere the pom poms to the ornaments.